J-onah/J-onah/README.md

 ### 👋 Hi, I am Jonah.

 <p align="justify">
 I am a final year Computer Science and Design undergraduate from Singapore University of Technology and Design (SUTD) with an AI minor.
-I love building things, especially software applications, and I have used languages such as Java, Python, C#, etc. during my journey in programming.
+I love building things, especially software applications, as it is a privilege to be able to be responsible for the functions and operations of the features of various products.
+During my journey in programming, I have used languages such as Java, Python and C# to complete the various projects that I had been building.
 </p>

 ### Technical Skills